Apple cider vinegar (ACV) is one of those buzzy wellness ingredients that people time and time again swear by. It’s not surprising why, though.

 7. Preventive help?
 Combine ACV with other anticancer foods

-There’s a theory that ACV can help make your blood alkaline, which can keep cancer cells from growing.
+There’s a theory that ACV can help make your blood alkaline, which .
 However, it’s not a full shield against cancer since your body is typically able to maintain a pretty balanced pH.

 It’s important not to treat ACV as your only course of treatment.
 Instead, rely on it for its other benefits, such as energy.
 The few studies showing that different types of vinegar can kill cancer cells are mostly animal studies.